sh41664/Eighth-Assignment-Restaurant/README.md

 Your submission will be evaluated based on the following criteria:

-- **Correctness and Compilation**
-  Submissions that do not compile will receive a significantly lower score.
-- **User Interface (JavaFX)**
-   The UI should be clean, user-friendly, and visually organized.
-Use JavaFX effectively to implement different screens (e.g., login/signup, ordering, order summary).
 - **Database Design and Integration (PostgreSQL)**
    You must design your database schema properly with clear relationships between entities (as explained in the Logic section).
 The application should interact with the PostgreSQL database to:
   - Store and retrieve user data
   - Save and update orders and their details
   - Load menu items dynamically
+- **User Interface (JavaFX)**
+   The UI should be clean, user-friendly, and visually organized.
+Use JavaFX effectively to implement different screens (e.g., login/signup, ordering, order summary).
 - **Code Quality and Structure**
    Your code should be clean, modular, and follow object-oriented principles.
 Use appropriate naming, structure your classes and packages well, and avoid redundant or duplicate code.
-- **Authentication**
-   The application should allow users to sign up and log in securely.
-You are expected to handle basic validation and error handling in the login/signup flow.

 ------

 > ⚠️ **Important:** Use of ChatGPT or any AI-based generative tools for completing any part of the assignment is **strictly prohibited**.
 Detection will result in an automatic **score of 0** with no warnings.

-**Note: Usage of ChatGPT or any other AI generative model to complete any part of this assignment is strictly prohibited.
-Violation will result in a score of 0 without warnings.**
 ## Submission

 The deadline for submitting your code is **Tuesday, June 4 (14th of Khordad)**.
 Good luck!